Overview of the Company

 As a company focused on gold loans, Manappuram was prone to the concentration risk.
 Financial sector regulators in India have been expressing concern over the concentration risk inherent in the mono-line business model.
 To assuage their concerns, the company initiated bold moves to become a multi product company.

-Over the last two years, the company has diversified into new business areas like microfinance, vehicle and housing finance, and SME lending.
+Over the last six years, the company has diversified into new business areas like microfinance, vehicle and housing finance, and SME lending.
 In February 2015, the company acquired Asirvad Microfinance Pvt.
-Ltd. with AUM a little short of Rs.3,000 million.
-Today, within one year of its takeover, AUM has more than tripled to about Rs.10,000 million after the subsidiary expanded operations to new geographies like Madhya Pradesh, Chhattisgarh, Punjab, Haryana, Chandigarh, and UP.
-Besides microfinance, the company has also diversified into commercial vehicle loans, housing finance and SME loans with promising results.
-Put together, these other new businesses contribute an additional Rs.
-3,400 million to the company’s consolidated AUM of Rs.
-13,0140 million.
-Overall, non-gold businesses contributed 12 percent of the total business as of March 31, 2016.
-As late as December 2014, it was next to nothing.
+Ltd. with AUM a little short of Rs.
+3,000 million.
+Today, nine years of its takeover, AUM has around Rs.
+101.40 Bn.
+Accelerated growth is reported in the other new business segments too.
+Our other new businesses — Commercial vehicle loans and housing finance loans —now contribute over Rs.
+40.08 Bn to our total AUM of about Rs.
+370.86 billion.
+Overall, non-gold businesses contributed 44 percent of the total business as of June 30, 2023.

-Over the next few years, Manappuram Finance Ltd. hopes to become a leading player in the financial services sector catering to the requirements of the mass market with a suite of products ranging from housing loans, vehicle finance, microfinance, loans against property besides its core offering of gold loans.
+Over the next few years, Manappuram Finance Ltd. hopes to become a leading player in the financial services sector catering to the requirements of the mass market with a suite of products ranging from home loans, vehicle finance, microfinance, and MSME loans, besides its core offering of gold loans.